magichandra4-byte/ORM/README.md

 ## RESULT
-Thus the program for creating movies database using ORM hass been executed successfully
+Thus the program for creating E-commerce website database using ORM hass been executed successfully